Minimalist Photography: How to take Minimalist Landscape Photos

 Epic outdoor scenes can sometimes formulate the desire to try and capture every little element in a photograph.
 But what if you stripped it all back to focus on something singular within the frame?
 The ‘less is more’ approach can be applied to almost anything within our lives but when it comes to landscape photography the art of removing distractions from your image is a creative way of seeing the world around us with fresh eyes.

 Photographing landscapes with the intention of highlighting the simplistic features of a puts your knowledge of colours, shape and composition to work.
 Instead of simply reducing the amount of subjects within your frame, it’s about looking at the overall effect that elements within the image are producing and whether or not they work together to achieve the result of a shot that’s clean, balanced and oh so minimal.

-Where to Start with Minimalist Landscapes?
+Where to Start with Minimalist Photography?

 Knowing what you’re looking for is the best way to begin dreaming up compositions and developing an eye for spotting minimalist opportunities.
 Traditionally a minimal image will feature a maximum of one to three colours plus a singular subject that fills a small portion of the photograph.
 Think along the lines of the tiny person, big landscape trend from social media then ensure your landscape is really striking in its simplicity.

 Busy city streets and crowded beaches won’t really give you the best chance at success however once you can start to see the smaller details within a scene, there are opportunities that exist everywhere to photograph in this style.
 It could be a matter of using a longer exposure to blur out crowds or shooting tight and minimising the amount of distractions within the shot.

 If you’re attempting to photograph a minimalist landscape image for the first time, scout a location that has wide open spaces like a beach or field then look for a lone tree or beach umbrella for example to incorporate in your image.